 Statutory Committees have been the Assembly's main method of scrutinising the Executive and, although arrangements are now in place for parties to form an official Opposition in the Assembly, an Opposition may not always be established.
 Even with an Opposition, the cross-party and evidenced based work of statutory committees mean that they will continue to be to be crucial to the Assembly's success in carrying out its scrutiny function.

 This power means that a committee could, if it wished, draft a bill and introduce it in the Assembly.
 This is how committees can directly achieve the changes they want.

 This has not happened often.
 A committee introduced a bill in the first mandate of the Assembly, but it fell due to suspension.
-In June 2010, the Assembly agreed to adopt recommendations from a report by the Committee on Standards and Privileges to enforce the Assembly’s Code of Conduct and appointment an Assembly Commissioner for Standards.
-The Committee introduced the Bill, in partnership with the Assembly Commission and the Assembly passed it in March 2011.
-This legislation ensures independent, objective investigations into complaints against Members.
-In the 2011-16 mandate, 2 Committee Bills were passed to create the single post of Public Services Ombudsman to deal with all complaints about public services.
+In June 2010, the Committee on Standards and Privileges, in partnership with the Assembly Commission introduced a bill to enforce the Assembly’s Code of Conduct and appoint an Assembly Commissioner for Standards.
+This was passed by the Assembly in March 2011.
+The aim of the Bill was to ensure independent, objective investigations into complaints against MLAs.
+In the 2011-16 mandate, 2 Committee Bills were passed, both about creating the single post of Public Services Ombudsman to deal with all complaints about public services.

 Find out more about the work of Committees at www.niassembly.gov.uk/assembly-business/committees/

 The Assembly uses Statutory Committees to hold the Executive to account.
 They scrutinise the work of Ministers and Departments, including their proposals for new laws and how they spend their budgets.
 Statutory Committees can call Ministers and officials to attend meetings.
 They hold inquiries into issues to put pressure on Ministers to act on their recommendations.

 Statutory Committees also advise and assist Ministers to develop policy and plans for their Departments.